 For these buildings significant afflux only occurs for the 1% AEP event and does not exceed 50mm at any location.
 The afflux values provided in the table above are the highest afflux values occurring on the land around the buildings.
-The buildings are likely to be elevated above the general ground level and these impacts may be acceptable subject to consultation with the property owners and assessment of the floor levels of the buildings in relation to the ground levels around the buildings.
+Floor level survey data was not available for these buildings and the afflux impacts relate to increases in flood levels based on ground levels around the buildings defined from the LiDAR data.
+Consultation with the building owners at the properties determined that the buildings are elevated above the surrounding ground level either on local mounds under the buildings or due to the building foundations.
+On the basis of these observations it was concluded that the afflux impacts do not cause additional above floor level flooding and the impacts were accepted by the landowners.

-5.3.2.2 Velocity
+5.3.2.3 Velocity